 - Detectable Resonance can be used with a commonly sold (and cheap) detection device.
 If the bill experiences too much feedback, this feature no longer becomes useful but it is visibly obvious when it has been triggered.

 - Identification numbers.
-There are 2-5 of these numbers with the first one being in a widely distributed book called the Book of Currency Verification and the others with more limited distribution.
+There are 2-5 of these numbers with the first one being in a widely distributed book called the and the others with more limited distribution.
 These numbers are used to verify the bill for reissue in case of magical damage.

 - Micro-detail illustrations which use magic to create images too small for modern printing.